The Layoff Lady

 • How much context or positioning does each work sample need?
 Can your primary audience just look at a work sample and garner what they need?
 If not, what context is needed, and how can you provide that?

 • How and when do you want to share your work samples?
 Do you want them readily available?
 Does a potential employer ask you to include a link when you apply?
 Can you share work samples as needed?
-Or with a URL not just anyone can access?
+Would you prefer a URL that not just anyone can access?

 • How fancy does it need to be?
 This will help you decide what technology to use, your budget, and your minimum viable product (MVP).